doherty100/azuresandbox/terraform-azurerm-vm-linux/README.md

 ---

 Linux jump box [virtual machine](https://docs.microsoft.com/en-us/azure/azure-glossary-cloud-terminology#vm) based on the [Linux virtual machines in Azure](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/) offering.
-The virtual machine is connected to the dedicated hub virtual network with a configurable number of data disks, pre-configured administrator credentials using key vault, and pre-configured virtual machine extensions.
+The virtual machine is connected to the shared services virtual network with a configurable number of data disks, pre-configured administrator credentials using key vault, and pre-configured virtual machine extensions.
 Password authentication is enabled.

 Variable | In/Out | Type | Scope | Sample
 --- | --- | --- | --- | ---